 Read more about the symptoms of Japanese encephalitis.

-It’s rare for travellers from outside the region to be affected by Japanese encephalitis.
-It is estimated that only one in 1 million travellers will develop Japanese encephalitis in any given year.
+It’s very rare for travellers from outside risk areas to be affected by Japanese encephalitis.
+It is estimated that less than one in a million travellers will develop Japanese encephalitis in any given year.
 There has not been a reported case in a traveller returning to the UK for over 10 years.

-The people most at risk are those who live and work in rural areas in parts of the world where the condition is widespread are most at risk.
-Around 9 out of 10 cases involve children under the age of 15 years.
+The people most at risk are those who live and work in rural areas where the condition is widespread.
+Around 75% of cases involve children under the age of 15.

 Continue to next section: Symptoms of Japanese encephalitis